A Difficult Life: Plot

 Silvio and Elena eventually marry and have a son named Paolo.
 Their lives proceed with difficulty because Silvio, not wanting to compromise his political ideals, refuses to obtain a better paying job.
 His journalistic career comes to an end when he is arrested for libel after publishing an unverified story about a group of wealthy industrialists.
 In 1948, Silvio is sentenced to 2.5 years in prison for rioting after an assassination attempt on Togliatti, a popular communist leader.
-While in prison, he writes his autobiography called "A Difficult Life."
+While in prison, he writes a novel called "A Difficult Life."

 After his release, Elena suggests he finish his degree and move to Cantù-Cermenate where her mother could get him a permanent job with a good salary.
 Silvio tries to go back to his old job at the newspaper, but eventually agrees to take the architecture exam.
 He winds up failing the test, getting drunk and telling Elena that he has only ever felt physical attraction for her because she is too ignorant to understand him.
 Hurt and disappointed, Elena disappears from Silvio's life.

-Two years pass and we find Silvio intent on publishing his memoirs.
+Two years pass and we find Silvio intent on publishing his novel.
 He is told that his writing is mediocre and uninteresting so he approaches well-known directors and actors (Alessandro Blasetti, Silvana Mangano and Vittorio Gassman at Cinecitta, all of whom refuse him because his book is too critical of the government.
 "There is a generation ignoring the facts of what I'm describing even though they must know them," he says.
 He learns of Elena's whereabouts and travels to Viareggio to win her back.
 He drunkenly begs Elena to come back but she explains that love doesn't matter to her anymore, only economic security.
 "It's easy to make money like all these people do.
 What is more difficult, to write an ugly novel, or to sell household appliances?" he asks.
 Elena storms away and Silvio vents his bitterness by spitting on luxury cars circulating in the town and shouting at tourists.

 Many years later in 1961, the funeral of Elena's mother Amalia takes place in Lombardy.
 Silvio, to everyone's surprise, shows up behind the wheel of a luxury car.
 He begs Elena to take him back, stating that he has found a permanent job and set aside his political ideas to seek economic stability.
 Elena is moved at seeing the mill where they had spent happy days and decides to return with him.

 The film ends with a party organized by the businessman Bracci, who hired Silvio as a secretary.
 Silvio is now able to afford luxuries like a fur coat and a car, but is forced to perform all kinds of humiliating tasks for his boss.
 Bracci ridicules Silvio in front of the guests and Elena by spraying seltzer in his face.
 Unable to bear this last affront, Silvio slaps Bracci, making him fall into the pool.
 He and Elena leave the party and walk home.